rotacloud/rotacloud-node/README.md

 # RotaCloud Node SDK

+## Contributing

+Please ensure you perform the ```npm run version:all``` command before commiting and pushing your changes to the remote branch.

 ## Configuration

 Configuration is simple, just import the core rotacloud.js SDK and supply your API key as necessary.